 SUMITOMO.
 In March 1989, Sumitomo Chemical Company, Ltd. entered into a Technology Development Agreement with us and paid us \$5.6 million.
 In addition, Sumitomo Chemical purchased \$4.4 million of our equity.
 In connection with this agreement, we granted Sumitomo Chemical a limited right of first negotiation, over a fifteen year period, to license up to three of our product candidates to commercialize in Japan on financial and commercial terms as we may offer.
+If

-If Sumitomo Chemical decides it does not wish to enter into a license agreement with us on the terms we propose, we are free to license the product candidate to any other third party for Japan on terms and conditions no more favorable than those offered to Sumitomo Chemical.
+Sumitomo Chemical decides it does not wish to enter into a license agreement with us on the terms we propose, we are free to license the product candidate to any other third party in Japan on terms and conditions no more favorable to a third party licensee than those offered to Sumitomo Chemical.
 We are obligated periodically to inform and, if requested, to meet with Sumitomo Chemical management about our progress in research and development.
 This agreement shall expire on the earlier of March 20, 2004 or the date that Sumitomo Chemical licenses three product candidates from us, provided that the parties may extend the agreement for an additional five-year term.

-${\tt BDNF}$ is licensed to Sumitomo Pharmaceuticals (a subsidiary of Sumitomo Chemical) for development in Japan.
+BDNF is licensed to Sumitomo Pharmaceuticals (a subsidiary of Sumitomo Chemical) for development in Japan.
 Under our agreement, we supply Sumitomo Pharmaceuticals with BDNF for clinical and preclinical testing and receive payments for manufacturing costs and research progress payments based on the development of BDNF.
-From the inception of our agreement through February 28, 2001, Sumitomo Pharmaceuticals has paid us \$60.9 million in connection with supplying BDNF for preclinical and clinical use, research funding, and research progress payments.
 In addition, we will receive a royalty based on any potential BDNF sales in Japan.
-The agreement expires at the later of fifteen years from the date of the first commercial sale of BDNF in Japan and the last-to-expire patent covering BDNF in Japan.
+The agreement expires at the later of fifteen years from the date of the first commercial sale of BDNF in Japan and the last to expire patent covering BDNF in Japan.
 In addition, Sumitomo Pharmaceuticals has the unilateral right to terminate the agreement at any time.
-In light of the recent Amgen-Regeneron Partners' unfavorable clinical trial results for BDNF, it is likely that Sumitomo Pharmaceuticals will exercise its discretionary right to terminate the license with us for BDNF.
-Other than amounts currently outstanding and any wind-down costs, we do not expect to receive further payments from Sumitomo Pharmaceuticals for research progress payments, contract research and development, or contract manufacturing.
+In light of the recent Amgen-Regeneron Partners' clinical trial results for BDNF, it is likely that Sumitomo Pharmaceuticals will exercise its discretionary right to terminate the license with us for BDNF and, other than amounts currently outstanding and any wind-down costs, we would not expect to receive further payments from Sumitomo Pharmaceuticals for research progress payments, contract research and development, or contract manufacturing.
 We recognized revenue from Sumitomo Pharmaceuticals of \$7.6 million in 2000, \$0.1 million in 1999, and \$8.8 million in 1998.